ItsNotGoodName/reciva-web-remote/README.md

 ![Desktop Demo](/assets/desktop-demo.png)

 ## Features
-- Discover radios on the local network via UPnP
+- Discover radios on your local network via UPnP
+- Toggle radio's power
+- Change radio's volume
-- Change power, volume, and presets on the radios via UPnP
+- Play presets that are on the radio
-- Host playlists for presets
+- Host playlists for radios
+- Website is a PWA
 ## Running

 Download and extract the zip file from [releases](https://github.com/ItsNotGoodName/reciva-web-remote/releases).
 Open the extracted folder and run the executable.
 On Windows, you may need to press `Enter` after the terminal opens.